 - Are floors clean and in good repair?

 - Are hallways and stairwells free of clutter?

 - Are railings secure?

-- Are mailboxes/mailbox rooms clearly marked and well maintained?

 - Are walls in good condition?

 - Are individual doors clearly marked by number or letter?

 - Are package rooms neat and orderly?

-- Are mailboxes/mailbox rooms clearly marked, free of trash and discarded mail?
+- Are mailboxes/package locker systems/mailbox rooms clearly marked, free of trash and discarded mail?

 - Are furnishings clean?

-- Are kitchen facilities clean and organized? - Are restrooms in good repair and clean? - Are recreational facilities clean and in good repair, including swimming pool, tennis courts, exercise rooms and other amenities?
+- Are kitchen facilities clean and organized?

+- Are restrooms in good repair and clean? - Are recreational facilities clean and in good repair, including swimming pool, tennis courts, exercise rooms and other amenities?